LambdaTest/documentation/docs/real-time-locally-hosted-pages.md

 ---
-id: real-time-upload-and-download-files
+id: real-time-locally-hosted-pages
-title: Upload and Download Files
+title: Locally Hosted Pages
 hide_title: false
-sidebar_label: Upload and Download Files
+sidebar_label: Locally Hosted Pages
 description: Discover how to use the Recents and Favourites feature under Quick Links in LambdaTest.
 Quickly access recently used items and mark important resources for faster navigation.
 keywords:
   - real time testing in lambdatest